 A Nevada study uses DNA, environmental and other data to create a regional map to improve patient outcomes.
-It’s a panel topic at AAPL’s Summit in Boston.

 The Healthy Nevada Project, a population analysis using genetics and environmental data, is using 10,000 DNA tests acquired from volunteers in 135 ZIP codes — with another 40,000 samples sought for a second phase.